Find out about the 110+ EdTech start-ups in Canada and around the world. And the number continues to grow.

 No Endorsement nor Recommendation

 Contact North | Contact Nord is providing this directory as a service only.
 It does not endorse nor recommend any of the companies listed in the directory.
 Education and training providers using the products or services of any companies in this list should do their due diligence prior to selecting a vendor.

-Each company in the directory is grouped into one of 13 categories.
+Each company in the directory is grouped into one of the thirteen core business categories.